PearsonEducation/thalassa-aqueduct/README.md

       --persistence        directory to save configuration
       --sudo               use sudo when starting haproxy
       --debug              enabled debug logging
+      --dbPath             filesystem path for leveldb               [default: "./node_modules/thalassa-crowsnest/bin/db"]

 For example the command to run might look something like this (typically how I run locally):

 	./node_modules/.bin/thalassa-aqueduct --haproxyCfgPath  /tmp/haproxy.cfg --debug --persistence \
 	  '/tmp/aqueduct.json' --templateFile dev.haproxycfg.tmpl --haproxyPidPath /tmp/haproxy.pid  \
 	  --label 'myapp-dev'

+# Web UI

+Aqueduct provides a web UI that allows users to get a visual representation of the frontends/backends/member data related to their haproxy instance (via the 'overview' page), as well as some insight into the activity (haproxy config changes, online/offline events) occuring within Aqueduct (via the 'activity' page).

+The UI can be accessed on the port specified by the --port parameter (by default port 10000).

+e.g. http://127.0.0.1:10000 would access the web UI on localhost at the default port of 10000

 # HTTP API